Ricardosgeral/relier/README.md

 The GUI pages displayed in the touchscreen (*Nextion device*) are shown next.

  **Disconnected indication**
 ![page0](Nextion/320x240/page0-shutdown.png)

+- After a start up or reboot of the *Raspberry Pi*, you should see this **Disconnected** black page.
+Waiting a while (the normal is 15 to 45 seconds) you should see the *Credits* page of *LerAs*.

  **Credits (showing the IP address of the *server*)**

 ![page1](Nextion/GUI/page1.PNG)

+When this page appears, first, you will see a *red* bar on the top of the screen.
+Wait (less than 5 seconds).
+That bar should stay *green*.
+That means that all is working Ok.
+You can now start the process and go the *Main menu* page.

  **Main menu**